 - Freight that must be temperature-controlled.
 Anything that requires a precise temperature to prevent spoilage or contamination should always be shipped separately from other cargo.

-- Hazmat freight such as chemicals can interact or cause dangerous reactions if there is an accident.
+- Hazmat freight such as chemicals that interact or cause dangerous reactions if there’s an accident.

 Once you determine that your merchandise is suitable for freight consolidation, it’s vital to choose a reputable freight forwarder with solid experience.
 An experienced forwarder proactively controls loading at not only the origin but also during transit and destination.